misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

 The recipe supports the following options:

+plugins
+    Extra eggs you want the recipe to install. ie: superlance

 port
     The port nummber supervisord listen to. ie: 9001.
 Can be given as host:port like 127.0.0.1:9001.
 Defaults to 127.0.0.1:9001